 How do you strengthen a server's user authentication system?
 Well, one solution would be to add another.
 Most servers authenticate users through the usual username-password technique.
 If you can augment that with another method, you'll be able to make it more difficult for impostors to break in.
 For servers whose users connect through Web browsers, one option would be something called client certificate authentication.
 Let me explain what it is.

 When used properly, like when you enforce strong passwords and keep them secret, username-password login systems can actually provide a respectable layer of security.
 Unfortunately, in the real world, password best practices are rarely enforced.

 When that happens, username/password login systems become quite vulnerable.
 There are also cases when, in spite of strong password policies, password authentication systems can still fall to a skilled and persistent attacker.
 Passwords can be compromised through brute force attacks or a variety of social engineering techniques.

 One way to strengthen user authentication on your server is to augment password authentication with another form of authentication.
 You see, authentication can be implemented in different ways a.k.a. factors:

 - By asking information only the user should know (e.g. a password or a passphrase)

 - By asking something only the user should have in his possession (use a private key and a public key, SSL certificate or card, or a digital certificate)

 - By asking something that's physically part of the user (e.g. a thumbprint or retinal scan)

 When you combine two factors of authentication (e.g. something the user knows AND something the user has), the result is 2-factor authentication.
 You can also combine more factors and come up with n multi-factor authentication.

 Combining 2 or more factors of authentication makes it significantly more difficult for an attacker to succeed.
-That's what happens when you augment password authentication with client certificate authentication.
+That's what happens when you augment password authentication with client certificate based authentication.
 If an impostor manages to acquire a user's username and password, he would still have to overcome another challenge - getting hold of something that's supposed to be in the possession of that user.
 That something is the client certificate.